©Deirdre Nansen McCloskey | COPYRIGHTED MATERIAL

 (4.)
 Open Fields and Enclosure in England

-2. "The Persistence of English Common Fields," in E. L. Jones and William Parker (eds.), European Peasants and Their Markets: Essays in Agrarian Economic History (Princeton University Press, 1975), pp. 73-119.
+2. "The Persistence of English Common Fields," in Eric L. Jones and William Parker (eds.), European Peasants and Their Markets: Essays in Agrarian Economic History (Princeton University Press, 1975), pp. 73-119.

 3. "The Economics of Enclosure: A Market Analysis," in Jones and Parker, as cited, pp. 123-160.